danlunt1976/UM_Bristol/Clustersubmit.md

-Edits scripts on the fly for a specific machine.
+Clustersubmit edits the submit scripts on the fly for a specific machine.

 Streamlined as possible.